-If you realize that the problem is not that relevant (i.e., people don’t care about it or may solve it quite well with a simple and cheap solution), then try thinking about other problems you might have heard from the interviews you did.
+If you realize that the problem is not relevant (i.e., people don’t care about it or may solve it quite well with a simple and cheap solution), try thinking about other problems you might have heard from the interviews you did.

 by Ash Maurya